sigpwny/2023-ectf-uiuc/docs/protocol.md

 ### ENAB_FEAT
 Sent from the host computer to a paired fob.
 Only paired fobs will act on this message.
-The fob will not make any attempt to validate the feature, except to store the feature at the next available index (max 3).
+The fob will not make any attempt to validate the feature, except that the feature number is of the values 1, 2, or 3.

 |             | Magic     | Feature number | Feature signature |
 | ----------- | --------- | -------------- | ----------------- |